JiaxiLi1995/Equity_Cost_of_Capital/ECC.md

 ### S3-2-2 Rolling Window Estimation

-We will show an example of the Real Estate Portfolio (RlEst) Rolling Betas evolutions here.
+We will show an example of the Real Estate Portfolio (RlEst) Rolling Betas evolution here.
 The smoothing line is based on the loess smoothing.
 It seems that the betas are evolving overtime.

 ![](ECC_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->![](ECC_files/figure-gfm/unnamed-chunk-11-2.png)<!-- -->![](ECC_files/figure-gfm/unnamed-chunk-11-3.png)<!-- -->